AvaloniaUI/avalonia-docs/docs/concepts/attached-property.md

 description: CONCEPTS
 ---

+import AttachedControlDiagram from '/img/gitbook-import/assets/image (9).png';
+import AttachedLayoutPropertyDiagram from '/img/gitbook-import/assets/image (17).png';

 # Attached Properties

 _Avalonia UI_ controls support the **attached property** concept.
-This is a property applied to a child control that references its container control.&#x20;
+This is a property applied to a child control that references its container control.

-In XMAL attached properties are defined as attributes of the child control element, using the format: `ContainerClassName.AttachedPropertyName="value"`
+In XAML, attached properties are defined as attributes of the child control element using the format: `ContainerClassName.AttachedPropertyName="value"`

 Here are some scenarios where an attached property is used: